 Kleptocracy and Money Laundering: A Conversation with Kendall Day, Hudson Institute, July 2017*

 Cambridge Forum on Financial Institutions Enforcement, Interview, May 2017*

 Chicago White Collar Crime and Corporate Governance Conference, Interview, April 2017*

 American Bankers Association/American Bar Association AML Conference, Keynote Address, November 2016*

 Wall Street Journal PRO, “Financial Regulation – Taking Stock, Looking Ahead,” Interview, October 2016*

-* Admitted only in VA; practicing under the supervision of Principals of the Firm.
+Admitted only in the Commonwealth of Virginia; practicing under the supervision of Principals of the Firm.

 University of Virginia - 2002 Juris Doctor